 Consider something differentThere are an increasing number of schemes for school-leavers who want to move into a particular area or sector, but don't necessarily want to sit in lectures for three years.
 Most involve practical learning within a real organisation, earning while you learn.

 A higher or degree apprenticeship, for example, combines this with some academic study, but you'll find that companies are more likely to be looking at you and the skills you could bring and develop than solely your exam results.
 Well-known brands and organisations like Ford, John Lewis, Santander and Rolls-Royce have all run apprenticeship schemes in recent years.

 Feeling a little better?Hopefully we’ve helped put things in perspective, and that exam which was giving you sleepless nights doesn’t seem so terrifying.
-Even if your results weren't what you were hoping for, it's not the end of the world.
+Even if your results aren't what you're hoping for, it's not the end of the world.